turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 When I visit the parent index page
 Next to every parent, I see a link to edit that parent's info When I click the link
-I should be taken to that parents edit page where I can update its information just like in User Story 4
+I should be taken to that parent's edit page where I can update its information just like in User Story 4
 ```

 ```